 "Uh oh," the man in the wheelchair muttered, and frantically began removing parts from his handheld device.

-He wasn't quite sure what he'd do when he caught up to them, though.
+Keybounce closed in, but he wasn't quite sure what he'd do when he caught up to them.
 Their armor was too tough for his lightning zaps, and they were too heavy for his magnetic powers to bring down.
 Maybe he could lever open one of their hatches, and —

 The turret atop the nearest tank swung 180 degrees, so that its cannon was pointed straight at Keybounce.
 Keybounce had just enough time to gasp before a wide blue-white beam sprang noiselessly from the muzzle.
 It caught him squarely, ignoring his forcefield and his metal harness like they weren't even there.
 Every nerve in his body seemed to shut down in that instant.
 When his vision came back a fraction of a second later, his forcefield was gone and he was plummeting toward the ground.
 He could barely move a muscle, let alone reactivate his magnetic powers.